devforth/painterro/README.md

 crop it to interested area then highlight something with line/rectangle tool and/or add some text to the image.

-Painterro is written with vanilla JS, without any additional frameworks to stay lightweight and nimble.
+Painterro is written with vanilla JS, without any additional frameworks to stay lightweight and minimalistic.
 Code written on ES6 which transplited by Babel and packed using webpack.